Create High-Quality Textiles with Direct to Garment Printing!

 • Variety in Colour and Design: There is no color limit, so it can present full-color printing, gradient layers, etc. Unlike other fabric printing technologies, DTG printing does a great job for extremely detailed designs with a range of colors.

 • Quick and Economical: Given the minimal setup in DTG printing, the printing can start as soon as the graphic is received.
 With one pass, the design gets printed on the fabric, no matter the number of colors or intricacies in the design.
-This makes the process cheaper for smaller orders.

 • Eco-friendly: Since the setup is minimal and there are no mandates for bulk orders, textile waste and overproduction are zero.
 Only the part that needs to be printed will be inked, no ink waste, lower ink consumption, and more environmentally friendly, which is beneficial to sustainable development.